bento-io/collection/README.md

 9. Each LINK (not the box) must be categorized as "easy" (level: 0, no previous experience necessary), "medium" (level: 1, requires "easy" information), and "hard" (level: 2, requires "medium" information)
 10. Only the first two "easy" links are shown, in the order of the array
 11. Link names should be the title of the destination
-12. Make sure that if you are testing locally to open in Firefox - Chrome does not allow for local pulls of JSON files

 If you have any questions, please don't hesitate to contact me by tweeting @jonhmchan